The Wolf of Wall Street (2013; Martin Scorsese)

 A more significant problem is the script, credited to Terence Winter (based on Jordan Belfort’s autobiography), but influenced by improvisation.
 Jonah Hill pushes DiCaprio into acting areas he’s never really been.
 Not surprisingly, Hill steals the show, but DiCaprio keeps up with him, riffing and jabbing throughout most of the early sequences.
 They have excellent chemistry together, but really, Hill is such a good performer it’s hard to think of any actor whose pants he couldn’t charm off.

 Still, the mix of script and improv also leads to some pretty dull moments.
 After Jordan becomes exceptionally wealthy, his first wife, Teresa (Cristin Milioti) finds Jordan cheating on him and cries, “Is that what you want?” and, “Tell me you don’t love her.”
 During problems with his second wife, Naomi (Margot Robbie), we sit through an oddly bland battle-of-the-sexes argument between the two, during which Naomi threatens to withhold sex as a form of torture.

 Later, as Naomi threatens to divorce Jordan and take their children, the script treads through some pretty familiar dialogue as well.
 Jordan yells, “You’re not taking my kids!”
 Naomi replies, “You think I’d let my kids near you?”
 It may be the kind of dialogue that people use in real life, but in movies, it lacks nuance.

-Like its subject, The Wolf of Wall Street has plenty of style, but the film is too preoccupied with itself to carry much weight.
-There are great moments, but often the movie feels more like the memoir of a frat house braggart, fancifully recalling blowjobs in his Ferrari and throwing little people into a human dartboard.
+There are great moments in The Wolf of Wall Street, but often the movie feels like the memoir of a frat house braggart, fancifully recalling blowjobs in his Ferrari and throwing little people into a human dartboard.
 It gets loaded with personality and style, and at times it’s genuinely funny, but it doesn’t tell us anything we don’t already know about wealth and corruption in America.
 Even so, a mediocre Scorsese film is still more interesting than the best work of most other directors.